farridkun/kundagang-commerce/README.md

 ## Kundagang E-Commerce

-Kundagang is a e-commerce build with Laravel, and on going progress to ready live.
+Kundagang is a e-commerce platform build with Laravel, and on going progress to ready live.

 with highlight features below,